-Table 1.
-Scenarios for measuring the performance impact of the models.
-We set up a suite of experiments including four scenarios (Table 1).
+This section describes some experimental results on the performance of the Abstract Model approach using a set of ef-p models, which were presented in section 4.1.1.
+The first aim for these experiments was, to show that the Abstract Model approach scales well with the number of component models and links.
+The second aim was, to demonstrate that performance gains are achieved by distributing the simulation to several machines using the Abstract Model.
+In these performance studies the overall coupled model was composed of n=2..64 ef-p component models.
+We set up a suite of experiments including four scenarios (see Table 1).
 In the Baseline scenario, all models are simulated using DEVSJAVA in a single operating system process without using the Abstract Model.
 In the Local scenario, the Abstract Model was used to mediate interoperation between component models.
 The component models and their model adapters were executed in two operating system processes that were different from the process of the root-coordinator (Figure 7a).
 All processes executed on a single machine.
-In the Remote scenario, the root coordinator process executed on one machine while the two model processes executed on another.
-In the Distributed scenario, all processes executed on different machines (i.e. each process executes on its own dedicated machine).
+In the Remote scenario, the root coordinator process executed on one machine while the two model processes executed on another machine.
+In the Distributed scenario, all processes executed on different machines (i.e., each process executes on its own dedicated machine).